 Breast implants are many things, but forever is not one of them.
 Even under perfect conditions, breast implants must be removed or replaced after 10 to 15 years to reduce the risk of rupture or leakage.
 One of the most common procedures to accomplish this is known as an en bloc capsulectomy.

 En bloc capsulectomy removes a breast implant and part or all the breast implant capsule.
 This procedure withdraws the implant and the capsule simultaneously, giving time for the breast tissue and muscles to settle back to their original position.
 It not only gives women a softer feeling for their breasts but also provides for a more natural appearance.

-Some women become dissatisfied in the appearance of their breasts, have seen a shifting of their implants, or experience complications from the scar tissue around them.
+Some women who become dissatisfied with the appearance of their breasts have seen a shifting of their implants or experience complications from the scar tissue around them.
 Removal may also be necessary due to a breast cancer diagnosis or a rupture or deflation of the implants.
 As long as you are in good physical health and ready to have your breast implants removed, you are a candidate for an en bloc capsulectomy procedure.

 If you have decided to go ahead and remove or replace your breast implants, there are several options available.

 En Bloc Capsulectomy

 An en bloc capsulectomy removes silicone or textured breast implants and their capsules as one unit, without causing any contamination.
 The implant is kept inside the capsule while being removed to prevent chemicals and bacteria from leaking inside your body.